feedlyy/mini_e-wallet/README.md

 3. Save the file as .env
 4. Install the dependencies: composer install --no-scripts
 5. Generate a random key with artisan command php artisan key:generate
-6. Migrate the tables to database and seeder php artisan migrate:fresh --seed
+6. Migrate the tables to database with artisan command php aritsan migrate
 7. For symlinking the storage folder for file uploads, use: php artisan storage:link

 ## How to use

-Run server: php artisan serve
+1. Run server: php artisan serve

-use account for authentication api:
-1. email:asd@gmail.com, password:testing123
-2. email:asd2@gmail.com, password:testing1234
+2. create account first with localhost:8000/api/register
+3. run php artisan db:seed

 Full list of api:
 project folder ->routes->api.php